Angatar/mailman2/README.md

 - `MASTER_PASSWORD` - the master password of the mailing lists - default is set to "example"
 - `LIST_ADMIN` - the email address of the lists administrator - used to create the admin account
 - `LIST_LANGUAGE_CODE` - default is set to english with the value: "en"
-- `ENABLE_SPF` - if you are not behind a loadbalancer or if you can get the origin IP from your container it might be useful to enable SPF check to avoid identity usurpation.
-Enabling this option will use about 2.5Mb of additional disk space.
-This var is waiting for a stringified boolean and the default value is set to "false"
 - `URL_ROOT` -  this env allows to add a root dir to mailman so that it is not obvious for bots.
 Don't forget the trailling slash or let empty if root has to be "URL_HOST/".
 The default value is set to "lists/"
 - `URL_PATTERN` - Possible values are "http" and "https" ... might be usefull to set it to "https" with an ingress and letsencrypt certmanager for example - default value set to "http"
+- `SSL_FROM_CONTAINER` - If you want to go with https on URL_PATTERN you might want that the d3fk/mailman2 provides https connection (for other https possibilities see the advanced configuration section)- default value set to "false" as a stringified boolean.
+- `SSL_AUTOSIGNED` - Only acts if SSL_FROM_CONTAINER is set to "true".
+If SSL_AUTOSIGNED is set to "true" an autosigned certificate is generated during deployment - If set to "false" it uses the exisiting certificates in the container without regeneration (allowing you to use your own SSL certificate) - default is set to "false"
+- `ENABLE_SPF` - if you are not behind a loadbalancer or if you can get the origin IP from your container it might be useful to enable SPF check to avoid identity usurpation.
+Enabling this option will use about 2.5Mb of additional disk space.
+This var is waiting for a stringified boolean and the default value is set to "false"

 ## Basic usage